badinea1/FindS/README.md

        3. any parts of this assignment we found easy,
        4. any parts of this assignment we found challenging or couldn't get working correctly,
        5. Details on how our team functioned

+**NOTE**: The output trace our program produces for Task 2 will be shown in the terminal.

 ## Build Instructions for the HPC
 1. Method 1: Cloning repository